funkydude/BadBoy/ISSUE_TEMPLATE.md

+**DO NOT POST SPAM HERE**
-**DO NOT** post spam in the title OR the description, post it on pastebin.com and link it here.
+Post it on pastebin.com and link it here.
 Use the title "missed spam".